-I’m over 60, have congenital heart disease, had multiple open heart surgeries, & I’ve been doing 2-3 HIIT workouts per week for the last couple of years as my main source of cardio exercise.
+I’m over 60, have congenital heart disease, had multiple open heart surgeries, & I’ve been doing 2-3 HIIT workouts per week for the last few years as my main source of cardio exercise.

 It’s been great, and in this article I relay what the medical & sports science experts have to say about HIIT, & share several workout ideas appropriate for us older folk.

 I love HIIT and the health benefits its provided me, but when I first heard the term high intensity interval training, it sounded intimidating.

 So before I began doing HIIT workouts, I decided to research as much of what the medical & sports science community had to say about HIIT.